 – Gaps and more

-Wood of any species reaches its equilibrium moisture content (EMC) when its moisture content is in balance with that of its surrounding environment.
+Wood of any species reaches its equilibrium moisture content (EMC) when its MC is in balance with that of its surrounding environment.
 That’s why it is so important to leave your stock on site for an adjustment period before beginning the installation, particularly when moved from one climate region or environment to another, even if that’s just from the local storage facility to the job site.

 It’s also why an accurate wood moisture meter is an essential tool for installing any species of flooring.
 Because each species will react slightly differently, having the settings right on your wood moisture meter is critical.
 The same is also true of engineered flooring and bamboo flooring, which can have very different SG settings from one manufacturer to another.
 It’s definitely a case that merits a specialized tool for a specialized task.